Emergency Financial Assistance

 NOTE: These meal programs are currently on hold due to COVID19 safety measures in place at hospitals.

 Sometimes you just need a good snack or a hot meal to make a tough day a little bit easier.
 Candlelighters wants to make sure that families in the hospital are provided with meals to keep them going through their long days.
 We also want to make sure more time can be spent by their patient’s side, and less time searching for a meal.
 Purchasing additional meals can be costly as well, and our aim with both our in hospital meals and food pantry is to help ease that burden.

 Dinner at Doernbecher Children’s Hospital provides 24 meals annually to upwards of 75 meals on a busy night, and impacts an average of 15-20 families.

 Providing lunch to patients at Randall Children’s Hospital makes a long, hard day a little bit easier.
 Here we serve 12 lunches annually and make a difference for 10-15 families during their stay.

 Each month Candlelighters delivers nearly 100 lovable, cuddly Bedside Buddies to children at Doernbecher who have recently been diagnosed with cancer.
 These soft, furry stuffed animals are cheerfully waiting on hospital beds to greet any newly admitted child and there to cling to for reassurance when a child is facing a painful procedure, chemotherapy, scans and more.
 Our Bedside Buddies can also be found in the arms of children in outpatient oncology and radiation clinics.
 Although they are only a small distraction from the difficult path each child travels with cancer, they still provide comfort and can bring a smile on a tough day.
-If you would like to organize a drive for Bedside Buddies, or donate new Bedside Buddies, please contact us for details.
+If you would like to organize a drive for Bedside Buddies, or donate new Bedside Buddies, you can order directly from our Bedside Buddy Wishlist, or contact us for support or questions.